Durilian/wordTermChecker/readme.md

 I am open to suggestions and criticism as I want to use this project to develop my programming skills.

 ## How to run - non-technical
+Currently not supported.
+If you would like to try anyway, there are sample steps to do:<br>
-1. Download and install:  [JAVA](https://www.java.com/en/download/) (version 11 or higher)
+1. Download and unzip:  [JAVA OpenJDK](https://jdk.java.net/14/) (version 11 or higher)
 2. Download and install:  [WirePusher app](https://play.google.com/store/apps/details?id=com.mrivan.wirepusher) for pushes (Android only)
-3. Download and run this program from JAR file
+3. Download program as JAR file from "RELEASE" section
+4. Run commandline and use below command `"PATH/TO/OPENJDK/bin/javaw.exe" -jar "PATH/TO/FILE/JAR"`

 ## How to run - technical
 1. Download and build project (Java 11+)